Tewkesbury: Railways

-Road transport
+Roads

-Tewkesbury is served by the M5 and M50 motorways and the A38 and A46 trunk roads.
-There are regular direct buses to Cheltenham, Gloucester and Evesham.
-Congestion on the A46 around Ashchurch and junction 9 of the M5 is being addressed through a series of road works starting in 2014.
+Tewkesbury is served by the M5 and M50 motorways and the A38, A438 and A46 trunk roads.
+Congestion on the A46 around Ashchurch and junction 9 of the M5 is being addressed through a series of road works, which started in 2014.

+Buses

-A network of bus services serve the town and surrounding district including services to Gloucester and Evesham.
-Buses run hourly daily from outside Ashchurch railway station to Tewkesbury town centre but only a limited number of journeys operate in the opposite direction.
+A network of bus services serve the town and surrounding district, operated predominantly by Stagecoach West.
+Services run to Cheltenham, Gloucester, Bishop's Cleeve while Evesham can be reached using Diamond Bus service 540 which runs up to every 30 minutes Mondays to Saturdays.
+Buses run frequently from the town centre to Ashchurch railway station.

+Cycling

-In Newtown, Tewkesbury 10 per cent of all work trips are made by bicycle.
+In Newtown, 10 per cent of all work trips are made by bicycle.

-There are some bicycle paths in the built up area of Tewkesbury.
+There are some bicycle paths in the built-up-area of Tewkesbury.